Miscellaneous Warrior Prints,

 Robinson: S95c.6

-This is another state of the above kakemono-e.
+Another state of the above kakemono-e.

 Format: kakemono-e (a vertical diptych approximately 28 by 10 inches or 72 by 25 centimeters)